-According to Fig 5, as tank depth increases, it takes more time (t{max}) to discharge effluent.
-Therefore, the Hydraulic Retention Time (HRT) will rise slightly which is more evident in peak point locations.
-It is clear from the data given that a 0.34 hr time elapse is observed from 3.66 (1.19 hr) to 1.52 m (1.53 hr) depths peak points distance.
-Moreover, the greater the tank depth is, the thinner the gaps between peak points become.
+According to Fig. 5, as tank depth increases, it takes more time (t{max}) to discharge effluent.
+Therefore, the hydraulic retention time (HRT) will rise slightly, which is more evident in peak point locations.
+It is clear from the data given that a 0.34 h time elapse is observed from the 3.66 (1.19 h)

+to 1.52 m (1.53 h) depth peak point distance.
+Moreover, the greater the tank depth, the thinner the gaps between peak points become.
 Particularly, the gap between 4.57 and 1.22 m tank depths is narrower compared with the gap between 3.66 and 3.96 m or even the gap between tank depths of 3.96 and 4.27 m.
-If the tank depth is more than 4.57 m. the gap will not be noticed.
+If the tank depth is more than 4.57 m, the gap will not be noticed.
 Thus, tank depths which are more than 4.57 m are not economically beneficial because there would not be excessive time discharge for the tank.
-This means that building larger tanks is not cost efficient because it does not have a positive impact on effluent concentration.
+This means that building larger tanks is not cost-efficient because it does not have a positive impact on effluent concentration.

-Furthermore, the points (t_0) where the lines start to have more effluent concentration and the tank is getting filled with pollutions are different.
-To illustrate that, the starting points are 0.64 and 0.91hr, respectively, for tank depths of 3.66 and 4.57m.
-Therefore, deeper tanks get polluted later.
-Comparing the maximum points' effluent concentration indicates that the C{out}/C_o ratio falls markedly from 3.66 to 4.57m tank depths given that the optimum tank depth is 4.57m; however, there is not a significant gap between 4.27 and 4.57m depths.
+Furthermore, the points (t_0) where the lines start to have more effluent concentration and the tank is being filled with pollution are different.
+To illustrate that, the starting points are 0.64 and 0.91 h, respectively, for tank depths of 3.66 and 4.57 m.
+Therefore, deeper tanks become polluted later.
+Comparing the maximum points' effluent concentration indicates that the C{out}/C_0 ratio falls markedly from 3.66 to 4.57 m tank depths given that the optimum tank depth is 4.57 m; however, there is not a significant gap between 4.27 and 4.57 m depths.